Basheer22EE65R19/Image_Processing/README.md

 - Histogram Equalization: Explore the code and a report illustrating histogram equalization, a technique that enhances image contrast by redistributing intensity values in the histogram.

-- CLAHE with Bilinear Interpolation: This section contains the code and a report showcasing Contrast Limited Adaptive Histogram Equalization (CLAHE) applied to an image using bilinear interpolation for smoother results.
+- CLAHE with Bilinear Interpolation: It contains the code and a report showcasing Contrast Limited Adaptive Histogram Equalization (CLAHE) applied to an image using bilinear interpolation for smoother results.

+- Segmentation using KMeans Clustering: It contains the code and report of Segmentation using